VEE Debugger Proxy

 Note

-Generate a Core Dump File on Linux using GDB
+Generate a Core Dump File using GDB

 Open a shell terminal on the device and enter the following commands: